Math Vocabulary 5th grade

 Naming the same number.

-A variable or combination of variables, numbers, and symbols that represents a mathematical relationship.
+A group of numbers and symbols that represents a mathematical relationship.

 To find the value of a mathematical expression.

 A way of representing part of a whole or part of a group by telling the number of equal parts in the whole and the number of parts you are describing.

 refers to the amount of liquid a container can hold

 To sort into categories or to arrange into groups by attributes.